ops-center/grafana-dashboards/mssqlserver/README.md

 # Grafana Dashboards

-There are one dashboard to monitor MS SQL Server Databases managed by KubeDB.
+There are currently one dashboard to monitor MS SQL Server Databases managed by KubeDB.

 - KubeDB / MSSQLServer / Summary: Shows overall summary of MS SQL Server instance.